AI GPU test for WebGPU, WebGL and browser AI readiness

 FPS: --

-AI GPU Test guide
+What This AI GPU Test Checks

 This online AI GPU test checks the browser path that matters for modern local AI: WebGPU for GPU compute, WebGL2 for graphics acceleration, WebNN for emerging neural-network acceleration, and software-rendering fallback detection.
+A strong result means your browser is more likely to run WebGPU-based AI demos, local image tools, small transformer models, and other on-device AI workloads smoothly.
+A weak result usually means WebGPU is missing, hardware acceleration is disabled, the browser is using a CPU renderer, or the device has an older integrated GPU.

 If you are choosing new hardware instead of testing the device you already own, compare current RTX 5090 and RTX 5080 laptop options in our best laptops with good GPU guide.